Power to the people

 Organizing & Network Director

-Steve Kennedy is PPP’s Organizing and Network Director and an evening student at the University of Connecticut School of Law, where he founded his campus’s chapter of PPP.
+Steve Kennedy is PPP’s Organizing and Network Director, joining the staff after founding his campus’s chapter of PPP.
 Prior to joining PPP, Steve worked as a fellow with Greater Hartford Legal Aid and Connecticut Veterans Legal Center and a law clerk at The Flood Law Firm.
 Steve was also the Connecticut Team Leader for Iraq and Afghanistan Veterans of America, where he led significant organizing and advocacy efforts.
 Before deciding to pursue a legal career, Steve was a structural biologist and served in the U.S. Army airborne infantry.
-He received his M.S. from New York University and his B.S. from the University of Massachusetts Boston.
+He received his J.D. from the University of Connecticut School of Law, M.S. from New York University, and B.S. from the University of Massachusetts Boston.

 State Courts Manager